Work · 2022– · 🇬🇧London

 • C++ Hot Reload on Windows for Horizon Worlds and the Meta Horizon Studio, integrated via Live++.
 Replaced the rebuild-and-relaunch cycle on both with edit-and-continue.

-• Buck2 Fix of the Week on Windows.
-Traced a Windows-only build slowdown back to Buck2 serialising IO through an internal queue.
-The fix was small — remove that queue and dispatch directly to Rust’s tokio IO scheduler — and took the workload from running on 4 threads to running on 512 threads.
-Won Meta’s company-wide Fix of the Week.
+• buck2 Fix of the Week on Windows.
+Traced a Windows-only build slowdown back to buck2 serialising IO through an internal queue.
+The fix was small — remove that queue and dispatch directly to Rust’s tokio IO scheduler — and took the workload from running on 4 threads to running on 512 threads — a 20% cold-build speedup for Windows builds company-wide.
+Won Boz’s Fix of the Week in December 2025 — the engineering shout-out from Meta CTO Andrew Bosworth.

 What I’m working on now

-I’m contributing heavily to Meta’s internal AI harnesses — a multi-agent orchestrator and Devmate, Meta’s developer-assistant platform.
+I’m contributing heavily to Meta’s internal AI harnesses — a multi-agent orchestrator and an in-VSCode agent harness.

 The technical problems I’m digging into: